 Recharge Centers should not provide a significant amount of goods or services to the private sector.
 State law, Regents' policy, and University policy restrict competition with the private sector.

 Recharge Center directors and finance personnel should monitor Center activity to ensure compliance with this policy.

-This policy does not apply to the following types of accounts: Sales of Educational Activities (examples: Speech and Hearing Clinic), Auxiliary Enterprises (examples: Department of Residence and J.W.
+This policy does not apply to the following types of accounts: Sales of Educational Activities (examples: Speech and Hearing Clinic), Auxiliary Enterprises (examples: University Housing & Dining and J.W.
 Maucker Student Union), and Shared Services accounts (examples: UNITix and Refuse Services).

 Recharge Centers will not normally be established for activities expected to have less than $10,000 of annual allowable costs.

 UNI must comply with the OMB Circular 2 CFR, Part 220, Cost Principles for Educational Institutions and Cost Accounting Standards, as it pertains to recharge centers.
 Compliance with 2 CFR, Part 220 is implicit in this policy.

 According to Section C point 4(a) of Circular 2 CFR, Part 220, costs must be allocable.